crypticmeta/adderral_auction/README.md

 To enable the WebSocket Debug Window, set `NEXT_PUBLIC_APP_ENV` to `development` in your `.env.local` file.
 This will automatically enable the debug window.
 The debug window will appear as a floating panel on the right side of the screen, showing inbound and outbound WebSocket events.
 You can copy all logs or clear them for quick debugging.

+## Frontend Testing Mode

+- Enable by setting `NEXT_PUBLIC_TESTING=true` in `frontend/.env.local` (see `frontend/.env.local.example`).
+- When enabled:
+  - Header shows a "Test Connect" button and hides the normal `ConnectMultiButton`.
+  - After connecting, a "Disconnect" button appears to clear testing state immediately (removes `localStorage` keys and broadcasts `test-wallet-disconnected`).
+  - Clicking "Test Connect" stores a random test wallet in `localStorage` under keys:
+    - `testWallet` (JSON wallet object), `testWalletConnected` = `"true"`.
+  - Home page (`frontend/src/app/page.tsx`) treats this as connected and passes it down to pledge UI.
+  - Pledge UI (`frontend/src/components/PledgeInterface.tsx`):
+    - Shows a demo balance equal to `$100,000` converted to BTC at current BTC/USD price.
+    - Validates input against this demo balance (you cannot pledge more than ~$10k in BTC).
+    - After successful pledge creation, auto-verifies the pledge by posting a random txid after a 60–120s delay.
+    - It prefers a txid from `/public/txids.json` if available; otherwise generates a random 64-hex string.
+- Disable by setting `NEXT_PUBLIC_TESTING=false` or removing the var.
+- Clear testing state by removing `localStorage` keys `testWallet` and `testWalletConnected`.

 ## Auction Mechanics

 The Adderrels auction follows a First Come, First Served (FCFS) model with these rules: